Modules for course N5AD | MBA/IM

 - ASB-4439: International Marketing (15) Core 1.
 Introduction to international marketing; 2.
 The international marketing environment; 3.
 Internationalization theories; 4.
 Factors influencing market entry decisions; 5.
 Market entry strategies; 6.
 Building a global brand; 7.
 International marketing in practice (Case study); 8.
 Designing the international marketing programme; 9.
 Implementing the international marketing programme; 10.
 Issues and trends in international marketing.

 - ASB-4440: Consumers in Global & Digital (15) Introduction to consumer behaviour across cultures; The consumer as an individual part 1; The consumer as an individual part 2; Consumer decision-making; The role and impact of culture in consumer behaviour; Cultural theories and cultural value frameworks; The digital marketplace and its impact on consumers; Digital consumer behaviour theory; New trends in digital marketing.

 60 credits from:

-- ASB-4524: Int'l Marketing Project (60) (Semester 3) Students will work in teams on a brief provided by a member of staff.
+- ASB-4524: Int'l Marketing Project (60) (Semester 3) Core Students will work in teams on a brief provided by a member of staff.
 Students will be given a deadline to complete the team element of the project (this element involves the design and collection of primary data).
 The research will be written up individually in the form of a marketing report.
 There is no set syllabus as the tasks required will depend on the brief given.
 Students will have the opportunity to select a brief to work on from those available.
 No more than 4 students can work on the same brief.

-- ASB-4904: Applied Business Projects (60) (Semester 3) Students will choose four Applied Business Projects from the list below: • e-Business and Value Chain • Human Resource Management • Financial Services Mis-selling • Investment and Private Banking • Operations Management • Business Planning
+- ASB-4904: Applied Business Projects (60) (Semester 3) Core Students will choose four Applied Business Projects from the list below: • e-Business and Value Chain • Human Resource Management • Financial Services Mis-selling • Investment and Private Banking • Operations Management • Business Planning

 15 credits from: